How it works

 Venlafaxine also works on blocking the recycling of dopamine, adding further to its antidepressant effect.

-It is worth noting that as the dose of venlafaxine is increased, its effects on blocking noradrenaline reuptake become stronger, whilst strong serotonin and weaker dopamine effects stay much the same.
+It is worth noting that as the dose of venlafaxine is increased, it becomes more effective at blocking noradrenaline reuptake.
+However, its effect on serotonin and dopamine stays much the same.

 This means that some people may not get the full benefit of venlafaxine until they are on a higher dose.